 Figure~\ref{fig:corner} shows the marginalized posterior distribution of the stellar population parameters, obtained for the same two spectra presented in \S\ref{sec:sampling}.
 The histograms on the diagonal indicate that the marginal posterior of each stellar population parameter, including the \ac{IMF} slope, are unimodal and favor models well within the ranges of the stellar population parameter limits.
-However, the marginalized posterior over pairs of stellar parameters, indicated in the panels under the diagonal, clearly show the presence of several correlations among parameters, even in the high \ac{SNR} cases (i.e., Spectrum 0002, left panel), in particular involving the age, metallicity, and the IMF slope.
+However, the marginalized posterior over pairs of stellar parameters, indicated in the panels under the diagonal, clearly show the presence of several correlations among parameters, even in the high-S/N cases (i.e., Spectrum 0002, left panel), in particular involving the age, metallicity, and the IMF slope.
 To measure these correlations, we report in each plot the Pearson correlation coefficient ($r$), which is often used in statistical analysis to measure the linear correlation between two variables.
 The coefficients of each panel are color-coded in red when they indicate a p-value smaller than 1\% to indicate which correlations are less likely to occur by chance, and in blue for larger p-values that could occur by chance.

-The correlations between parameters indicated in Fig. \ref{fig:corner} are consistent for most of the spectra in our sample, even for spectra with different stellar population properties.
+The correlations between parameters indicated in Figure~\ref{fig:corner} are consistent for most of the spectra in our sample, even for spectra with different stellar population properties.
 In Table \ref{tab:correlations}, we show the median correlation between pairs of parameters, ranked according to their statistical significance.
-We also included the velocity dispersion in the table to illustrate how it is mostly uncorrelated to all stellar population parameters.
-Interestingly, the strongest correlation is found between the age and the IMF slope, which are anti-correlated, with a correlation coefficient larger than that of the age-metallicity degeneracy, which is much more well known but ranks second in our study.
+We also include the velocity dispersion in the table to illustrate how it is mostly uncorrelated to all stellar population parameters.
+Interestingly, the strongest correlation is found between the age and the IMF slope, which are anti-correlated, with a correlation coefficient larger than that of the age--metallicity degeneracy, which is much more well known but ranks second in our study.